 Years ago, I used to waitress at a fun little breakfast spot.
-I’d get there at 7am, and by the time my shift was over, I was starving, dyyyyying for lunch.
-Right next store was a middle eastern restaurant that served the most delicious tabbouleh ever.
+I’d start my shift at 7am and be on my feet for about 7 hours straight, so by the time my shift was over, I was starving, dyyyyying for a big, delicious lunch.
+Lucky for ne, right next store was a middle eastern restaurant that served the most delicious tabbouleh ever.
 It was packed with fresh herbs and garlic, and I literally wanted to lick the plate afterwards.
 I didn’t, though.
 Okay, maybe just once or twice (wink).

 I wanted to recreate that lovely dish I used to enjoy so much, which is something I really enjoy doing (see my Whole30 Kung Pao Chicken or Whole30 Spaghetti and Meatballs), and this is dish is herby, lemony, and fresh, with all the delicious middle eastern flavors of tabbouleh, but made grain and gluten free.
 Traditionally, tabbouleh is made with bulgar, so I simply switched the grains for cauliflower rice (which is a fabulous and unbelievably easy substitution) and whammo, it’s Whole30 Tabbouleh.